tenacityteam/tenacity/BUILDING.md

   * **VCPKG** (ON|OFF): whether to use dependencies from vcpkg.
 ON by default for Windows and macOS; OFF by default for Linux.
-  * **VCPKG_ROOT** (file path): path to vcpkg Git repository, defaults to using the vcpkg submodule in the Saucedacity repository
+  * **VCPKG_ROOT** (file path): path to vcpkg Git repository, defaults to using the vcpkg submodule in the Tenacity repository
   * **SCCACHE** (ON|OFF): whether to use sccache for compiler caching to speed up rebuilds.
 ON by default if sccache is installed.
   * **CCACHE** (ON|OFF): whether to use ccache for compiler caching to speed